sdavara/sdavara.github.com/_posts/2015-06-29-use-existing-homestead-box-to-another-machine.markdown

 Now, you don't need to download a homestead VM from a lower bandwidth server.
 You also don't need to modify your VM as per your need.
 You are ready to rock with existing box configuration.

 Happy virtualization :)

+Update: If you are using osx, I'd suggest to use Valet.
+For that I've written a [post](http://www.sdavara.com/PHP-Valet-another-nice-tool-by-laravel/)